aiven/aiven-docs/docs/products/opensearch/howto/oidc-authentication.md

     -   **Scope**: The scope of the claims.
 This is the set of permissions that you are requesting from your IdP.
-For example, you can request the `openid`, `profile`, and `email` scopes to get the user\'s identity, profile information, and email address.
+For example, you can request the `openid`, `profile`, and `email` scopes to get the user's identity, profile information, and email address.
-    -   **Roles key**: The key in the returned JSON that stores the user\'s roles.
-This key is used by Aiven to determine the user\'s permissions.
+    -   **Roles key**: The key in the returned JSON that stores the user's roles.
+This key is used by Aiven to determine the user's permissions.
-    -   **Subject key**: This refers to the specific key within the returned JSON that holds the user\'s name or identifying subject.
+    -   **Subject key**: This refers to the specific key within the returned JSON that holds the user's name or identifying subject.
 Aiven uses this key to recognize and authenticate the user.
 By default, this key is labeled as `Subject`.
 5.  **Enable advanced configuration** (Optional) to further fine-tune